 Have you read any of these or do you have suggestions of books I should add to my list?
 Let me know in the comments below.
 Thanks for reading!

 Ripe plantain fried until golden brown is a West African and Caribbean staple

 - vegetable oil or another oil with a high smoke point

 Fill a pan or skillet about 2 inches deep with oil and heat over medium-high for about 5 minutes or so.
 The oil will start "moving" when it's ready.

 Meanwhile, skin and cut plantain into slices about 1-inch thick.
 I slice mine diagonally.
 Add a sheet of newspaper or paper towel to a plate to help drain oil from finished product.

-Add plantain to hot oil to cook.
-Depending on your pan size, you'll likely have to batch them to avoid crowding (which would slow down the cooking time).
+Add plantain slices to hot oil to cook.
+Depending on your pan size, you'll likely have to cook in batches to avoid crowding the pan (which would slow down the cooking time).
 Allow the slices to cook for about 5 minutes then flip.
-The bottom sides should be golden brown, if not, flip back and cook a bit longer.
-Repeat on the opposite side then remove from oil and plate onto lined plate.
+The bottoms of each slice should be golden brown, if not, flip back and cook a bit longer.
+Repeat on the opposite side then remove from oil and place onto paper towel-lined plate.